Prtfw/trainingPipeline_medical_imaging/README.md

     - canny edge detection inside the o-contour region
     - flood-filling
     - normalizing the images could improve segmentation results (similar to the first idea)

+- Next:
-    - try more "dynamic" ways of finding thresholds, (kmean is a clear classical ML technique and U-Nets is a clear DL option)
+    - try more "dynamic" ways of finding thresholds, (kmean is a clear classical ML technique)
-      ​
+    - U-Nets architecture is a deep learning option that will likely significantly improve results (but potentially expensive/ overkill)